Hamza-Afraiz/handbooks/Frontend/Assignments/weather-api/README.md

 ## Functionality

 -		user can view temprature both in centigrade and farenhite
+-       dont use api to change temperature unit
 -		user can switch between days to get detailed temprature of that day
 -		each section of per day temprature show min max temprature of day
 -		relavent images/icons will show the weather condition
--		area chart will show the complete temprature of a day with an interval of 3 hour
+-		area chart will show the complete temprature of next 5 days

 ### Screenshots